 Medicare Hearing Benefit Under the Build Back Better Plan

 Medicare covers services and procedures deemed medically necessary.
-Unfortunately, dental, vision, and hearing services are generally not considered medically necessary.
+Unfortunately, dental, vision, and hearing services aren’t considered medically necessary.
 This new provision would add a hearing benefit to Medicare.

-Medicare does not cover hearing unless it’s a medically necessary procedure, and most services and practices with hearing are not covered.
+Medicare does not cover hearing unless it’s a medically necessary procedure, and most services and practices with hearing aren’t covered.
 There are some ways to get hearing coverage when you’re on Medicare.

 The most common way to get hearing coverage on Medicare is by enrolling in a Medicare Advantage plan.
 MA plans are a way to receive your Medicare benefits with an all-in-one plan.

-A lessor common way to get hearing coverage on Medicare is through a stand-alone hearing plan.
+A lesser common way to get hearing coverage on Medicare is through a stand-alone hearing plan.
 Stand-alone plans are additional coverage you can purchase to cover your hearing needs.

 Build back Better would add hearing coverage to Medicare starting in 2023.
 Coverage would include hearing aids, hearing treatment, and rehabilitation by Medicare-approved audiologists.